merenlab/merenlab.org/data/2018_Delmont_and_Eren_Metapangenomics/index.md

 {% capture images %}{{site.url}}/data/2018_Delmont_and_Eren_Metapangenomics/images{% endcapture %}

 This document describes the reproducible bioinformatics workflow for our study "**Linking Pangenomes and Metagenomes: The Prochlorococcus Metapangenome**".
-Here you will find program names and exact parameters we used throughout every step of the analysis of 31 _Prochlorococcus_ isolate genomes and 93 TARA Oceans metagenomes, which relied predominantly on the open-source analysis platform [anvi'o](http://merenlab.org/software/anvio) (Eren et al., 2015).
+Here you will find program names and exact parameters we used throughout every step of the analysis of 31 _Prochlorococcus_ isolate genomes and 93 TARA Oceans metagenomes, which relied predominantly on the open-source analysis platform [anvi'o](http://merenlab.org/software/anvio).

 {:.notice}
 Please find the published study along with its review history here: [https://peerj.com/articles/4320/](https://peerj.com/articles/4320/){:target="_blank"}